OpenKneeboard/OpenKneeboard/docs/features/streamdeck.md

 ![binding F17 through the StreamDeck UI](../screenshots/streamdeck-hotkey.png)

-Once this is done, you can bind it through Settings -> DirectInput -> Keyboard in OpenKneeboard:
+Once this is done, you can bind it through Settings -> Input -> Keyboard in OpenKneeboard:

 ![screenshot of F17 bound to show/hide in OpenKneeboard](../screenshots/openkneeboard-bound-f17.png)